Yamato-Security/hayabusa/README.md

 ## Pivot Keyword Generator

-You can use the `-p` or `--pivot-keywords-list` option to create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.
+You can use the `pivot-keywords-list` command to create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.
 You can customize what keywords you want to search for by editing `./config/pivot_keywords.txt`.
 This is the default setting:

 ```